dgcata/PlaywrightPythonPracticeProject/README.md

 As part of my employment requirements, this project showcases the skills I have acquired from our Playwright training course.

-This project focuses on testing a simple web application, namely [Sauce Demo](https://www.saucedemo.com/) by Swag Labs, with the following functionalities:
+This project focuses on testing a simple web application, namely [Sauce Demo](https://www.saucedemo.com/) by Sauce Labs, with the following functionalities:

 1. Login page with fields for username and password
 2. Product page with a list of products available